Hadestia/Hadestia.github.io/README.md

 ### About
 Hello!,
 This repository belongs to me as my portfolio, it shows my backgrounds and other contents relative to me.
+Contact form from the site was fully functional instead of using php or other data based, it uses discord embedding for sending email and feeds.
 <hr>

 ### Credits